 Take It Further with Craig Jones’ Power Ride System

 Craig Jones distilled years of ADCC experience into “Power Ride: A New Philosophy on Pinning.”
-Inside you’ll learn:
+The system covers:

-- How to blend wrestling rides into no‑gi BJJ for hour‑long top control;
+- How to blend wrestling rides into no-gi BJJ for extended top control, including specific ride-to-submission chains (spiral ride to back take, claw ride to arm triangle);

-- Easy‑to‑drill sequences that frustrate guard players and open straight‑footlocks, triangles & back takes.
+- Drillable sequences that shut down guard recovery and open straight footlocks, triangles, and back takes.

 Conclusion